General Questions

 What kind of snake is this?

-I might be able to identify it if you upload a picture of the snake to a photo sharing site (like Flickr or Picasa Web Albums) and send me the link.
+I might be able to identify it if you upload a picture of the snake to a photo sharing site (like Flickr or Picasa) and send me the link.
 Be sure to mention where you found the snake: locality information makes a big difference in making a positive ID.
 I’m pretty good at North American snakes, less good on snakes from elsewhere.
 Without a photo, though, I’m no good at all: I usually won’t be able to identify a snake based on a verbal description.

 Is this snake dangerous?

-More than 80 per cent of the world’s snake species are harmless to human beings, but some people are convinced that every snake they encounter is dangerous.
+More than 80 percent of the world’s snake species are harmless to human beings, but some people are convinced that every snake they encounter is dangerous.
 If you encounter snakes on a regular basis and are concerned about this, you owe it to yourself to find out whether there are any venomous snakes in your area.
 (Six out of ten Canadian provinces have no venomous snakes, for example.)
 If there are no venomous snakes in your area, you have very little, outside of an escaped pet cobra, to worry about.
 But if there are, you should learn how to identify them.
 (In the United States and Canada, for example, venomous snakes are easy to distinguish from harmless ones.)

 If I’m able to identify the snake in question, I will be able to tell you whether the snake is dangerous or not.
 But I may not be able to identify it if it’s a species I’m unfamiliar with or if you can’t give me enough information about it.

-Our Collection
+Our collection

 Can I arrange a tour of your facilities?

-Do you have any other animals for sale?
+Do you have any animals for sale?

 Do you sell cages or other supplies?